-TABLE 73: LINKING OUTPUTS TO OUTCOME 9
+TABLE 96: LINKING OUTPUTS TO OUTCOME 9

-Outputs Sub-outputs Action required 1 Implement a differentiated approach to municipal financing, planning and support Policy Framework for differentiation developed Grant the 6 metro's and top 21 municipalities more autonomy in respect of infrastructure and housing delivered Segmentation model a.
+Outputs Sub-outputs Action required 1 Implement a differentiated approach 1.1 Policy Framework for differentiation developed Segmentation model to municipal financing, planning and support 1.2 Grant the 6 metro's and top 21 municipalities more autonomy in respect of infrastructure and housing delivery a.
 Accelerate the implementation of the MIG-City programme to the top 21 municipalities; and b.
-Accelerate the housing accreditation process in the metroe and 24 municipalities. delivery 1.3 Design a very focused intervention for clearly defined smaller municipalities metros and 21 municipalities a.
+Accelerate the housing accreditation process in the metros and 21 municipalities 1.3 Design a very focused intervention for clearly defined smaller municipalities a.
 Producing IDP's simplified to focus on planning for the delivery of a set of 10 critical municipal services b.
 Supported by simple revenue plan c.
 Supported by auditing and filling the critical posts of MM & Senior Managers with competent and suitably qualified individuals 2 Improving Access to Basic Services 2.1 Improve universal access to basic services by 2014 as follows: a.
 Water from 92% to 100% b.
 Sanitation from 69% to 100% c.
 Refuse removal from 64% to 75% d.
 Electricity from 81% to 92% 2.2 Establishment of a Bulk Infrastructure Fund to better align and coordinate municipal infrastructure funding with a view to: a.
 Unlock delivery of reticulation services b.
 Fund bulk infrastructure, c.
 Procure well located land d.
 Align Provincial Infrastructure Grants and MIGs with housing projects and grants e.
 Upgrade and rehabilitate bulk infrastructure (such as WWTWs)

 2.3 Establishment of a special purpose vehicle (SPV) to provide specialised technical and financial support to municipalities (infrastructure provisioning) In particular the SPV should support targeted municipalities to: a.
 Appropriately structure capital funding and mobilise operational funding to strengthen municipal service provision b.
 Deliver new infrastructure to eradicate backlogs, rehabilitate existing infrastructure and provide for effective operation and maintenance of infrastructure.
 3 Implementation of the Community Work Programme 3.1 Create at least 237 000 work opportunities and contribute to the target of 4.5million EPWP job opportunities by 2014 a.
 Provide an employment safety net targeting a social protection gap b.
 Supplement other livelihood strategies and not to replace or displace them: with no expectation that participants will be able to 'exit' into sustainable jobs any time soon c.
 Contribute to the development of public assets in poor communities d.
 Strengthen community Development Approaches e.
 Strengthen the economic 'agency' of people in marginalised economic areas; providing work experience, enhancing dignity and promoting social and economic inclusion 3.2 Establish where feasible, functional cooperatives at the local level by 2014.
-4 Actions supportive of 4.1 Initiate actions to increase den sities in metros and large towns by 2014; the human settlement outcomes 4.2 Initiate actions to release public l delivery of 400 000 housing units work and services and using less and for low income and affordable housing to support the s on "well located land" with a 30 to 45 minute journey to s than 8% of disposable income for transport by 2014; 4.3 Support the expansion of the national upgrading support programme in 45 priority municipalities to facilitate the upgrading of informal settlements Specifically support the grading and rezoning of informal settlements by the priority municipalities
+4 Actions supportive of the human settlement outcomes 4.2 Initiate actions to release public delivery of 400 000 housing units sities in metros and large towns by 2014; land for low income and affordable housing to support the s on "well located land" with a 30 to 45 minute journey to s than 8% of disposable income for transport by 2014; 4.3 Support the expansion of the national upgrading support programme in 45 priority municipalities to facilitate the upgrading of informal settlements Specifically support the grading and rezoning of informal settlements by the priority municipalities